forj-oss/docs/user/kits/redstone.rst

 known dns name to your forge nodes from a dns server outside of your cloud account.
 This section will only describe the areas of [forj-config] that can be updated to controll the naming behavior for jenkins and gerrit.
 We will not attempt to describe how to use external dns service.
-We will make some mention of openstack dns service.

 1. The following files will be modified to give well known domain name for each node:
    Register the domains with your DNS provider and cloud account.